Dad-remote/MovieCatalog/README.md

   - moxy to save state of view over configuration changes;
   - MVP pattern to separate ui from business logic;

-also I have added an adaptive icon and custom windowBackground for splash screen to provide pretty animation when user starts the application
+also I have added an adaptive icon and custom windowBackground for splash screen to provide cute animation when user starts the application